MLopusiewicz/StateMachineFramework/State Machine Framework.md

 ### Transitions
 As transitions have no "transition time" whenever the parameter is changed transitions from current nodes, as well as AnyNode transitions, are evaluated.
 In case transition evaluates as true, the current state is exited and new state enters on same frame.
 #### Endless loops
 Be careful of endless loops.
 It's possible to create a circular path of transitions, which will lead to multiple entering/exiting nodes in the loop in one frame.
-To prevent this, it's only possible to go through 20 transitions per frame ( #treshold).
+To prevent this, it's only possible to go through 20 transitions per frame.

 #### Tree
 Enter - Substate transitions are only evaluated whenever the TreeNode is Entered.
 Meaning, if the active state is Node_1 and transition from Enter-Node_2 evaluates to true, it doesn't move to Node_2.